Posted by OfficeTeam on Thursday, March 9, 2017 - 23:00 | Follow me

 DO choose shoes and accessories wisely

-Many people express themselves through their footwear and accessories.
-But in a job interview, it’s best to let your skills and experience do the talking.
-You want the hiring manager to focus on your responses, not the wacky pattern of your tie or the clanging of your bracelets.
+Many people express themselves through their accessories.
+But a job interview is not a style contest.
+When discussing your career with an interviewer, it’s best to let your skills and experience do the talking.
+Don't distract the hiring manager with the wacky pattern of the tie you're wearing, or the clanging of your bracelets.

-So when thinking about what to wear to an interview, select a simple, conservative tie and belt, and keep jewelry understated and to a minimum.
+When thinking about how to accessorize, select a simple, conservative tie and belt, and keep jewelry, including your watch, understated and to a minimum.

 DON’T overlook the extras

-When thinking about what to wear to an interview, you want to carefully consider all the items you'll have with you.
+When thinking about what to wear to an interview, you want to carefully consider all the items you'll have with you on the day of the interview.
 That includes whatever you plan to bring to hold extra copies of your resume, a list of references, and pen and notepad, and other similar items.

-Although not part of your wardrobe, you don't want to overlook your briefcase, messenger bag or purse.
+Although not part of your wardrobe, you don't want to skip over a good look at your briefcase, messenger bag or purse.
 Make sure whatever bag you bring is clean and in good condition.

 DO plan for the worst